elastic/elasticsearch-ruby/elasticsearch-api/api-spec-testing/README.md

  - match:   { _version: 1}
 ```

 **Before** each test, the spec runner runs `clear_data` on the test_file.
 This clears indices, index templates, snapshots and repositories.
-For xpack it also clears roles, users, privileges, datafeeds, ml_jobs and more.
+For platinum it also clears roles, users, privileges, datafeeds, ml_jobs and more.

 **After** each test, it runs the test file teardown and `clear_data` again.